 Set your goals 🎯

-First, write down your financial goals, along with how much you expect them to cost and when you want them by.
+First, write down your financial goals for the next few years, along with how much you expect them to cost and when you want them by.
 For example:

 |🏝 Holiday||£900||6 Months|